-On occasion of the second edition of her book “Practical Object-Oriented Design in Ruby: An Agile Primer”, InfoQ talked with Sandi about how her book was received, learning from open source code, making sensible use of code analysis tools and other topics.
+InfoQ talked with Sandi Metz, author of "Practical Object-Oriented Design in Ruby" about her book, learning from open source code, making sensible use of code analysis tools and other topics.

 To refactor legacy code, the ideal is to have a suite of unit tests to prevent regressions.
 However it's not always that easy.
 This article describes a methodology to safely refactor legacy code.
 7

 Static analysis has a broad set of capabilities to offer the .NET world.
 Nevertheless, some defects cannot be detected by this analysis technique.
 The flow analysis feature of dotTEST does that.
 1